So, you want some free games like Minecraft for your Chromebook.

 Overall, it’s a decent game.
 But it did take a few tries to get it working.
 The world wouldn’t generate and I had to do a full restart to get it to work.
 I’ve read that other users had a lot of trouble getting it set up, so that’s something you should look out for if you’re not that technical.

 Game #2: Block Craft 3D Building Game

 It’s a city-based building game.
-You get the 3D graphics, the blockiness just like Minecraft, and the whole mining and crafting system.
+You get the 3D graphics, the blockiness just like what you’re used to, and the whole mining and crafting system.

 The first thing I noticed is that the game’s graphics are very nice.
 They’re smooth and have very colorful shading.
 The color palette is vivid and fits the game’s atmosphere very well.
-It’s pretty to look at.

 It’s fully-focused on building a village into a city, mine, or whatever you want.
 You can build pretty much any layout you want.